SoCXin/doc/docs/level/atmelmegaavr/ATtiny3217.rst

 Debugging
 ---------
-:ref:`piodebug` currently does not support ATtiny3217 board.
+:ref:`mcs51` currently does not support ATtiny3217 board.

 Frameworks
 ----------